 There are currently no active references in this article.

 A deciduous tree to 15 m.
-Bark greyish brown.
-Branchlets glabrous, purplish red or greenish, turning darker.
-Buds, ovoid, with four pairs of scales.
-Leaves pentagonal in outline, base truncate to cuneate, three (-five) lobed, 9–12 × 7–12 cm, lobes broadly ovate to lanceolate, apically acute or acuminate, margins entire except for few appressed teeth in apical parts, upper surface dark green, lower surface paler, glabrous except for tufts in vein axils; petiole 2–3 cm long, green, glabrous, autumn colours yellow.
+Bark greyish-brown.
+Branchlets glabrous, purplish-red or greenish, turning darker.
+Buds, ovoid, with 4 pairs of scales.
+Leaves pentagonal in outline, base truncate to cuneate, 3- to 5-lobed, 9–12 × 7–12 cm, lobes broadly ovate to lanceolate, apically acute or acuminate, basal lobes smaller where present, margins entire, or nearly so, except for few appressed teeth in apical parts, upper surface dark green, lower surface paler, glabrous except for tufts in vein axils; petiole 2–3 cm long, green, glabrous, autumn colours yellow.
 Inflorescence paniculate.
-Flowers 5-merous, usually dioecious, peduncles 2–3 cm long and slender, sepals and petals ovate, sepals red, petals white, petals as long, or longer than sepals, stamens eight, inserted in the middle of the glabrous nectar disc, ovary pilose.
+Flowers 5-merous, usually dioecious, peduncles 2–3 cm long and slender, sepals and petals ovate, sepals red, petals white, petals as long, or longer than sepals, stamens eight, inserted inside the glabrous nectar disc, ovary pilose.
 Samaras 2.5 to 3 cm long, wings usually spreading nearly horizontally.
 Nutlets ovoid.
-Flowering April, fruiting in October (Xu et al. 2008).
+Flowering in April, fruiting in October (Xu et al. 2008).

-Distribution Myanmar China Northern Guangdong, northern Guangxi, Guizhou, Henan, Hubei, Hunan, Jiangsu, Jiangxi, southern Shaanxi, easter Sichuan, Xizang, Yunnan, Zhejiang Thailand Vietnam
+Distribution Myanmar China Northern Guangdong, northern Guangxi, Guizhou, Henan, Hubei, Hunan, Jiangsu, Jiangxi, southern Shaanxi, eastern Sichuan, Xizang, Yunnan, Zhejiang Vietnam

 Habitat Forests, between 900 and 2000 m asl.